Joshua Child (judge)

 Child never married, and "strongly manifested the peculiarities usually belonging to those who grow old in celibacy".
-He died not long after his resignation from the bench.
+He died aged 49 on March 1, 1834, not long after his resignation from the bench.
+He was buried in the Wintergreen Cemetery in Port Gibson, Mississippi.
 In 1844, the Mississippi Legislature enacted a personal bill to permit a "free man of color" named Berry, identified as "formerly the confidential body servant of the late Judge Joshua Child", to remain in that status in Hinds County, Mississippi.